system-zero/system-zero/README.md

-------------------------- [ zero point draft ] -------------------------------
+[ zero point draft]

 Status:
-Implemented and indepented:
+Implemented:
+  - a rich set of libraries
   - a vim like editor
-  - a tiny shell
+  - a terminal multiplexer
   - a scripting language
-  - a terminal multiplexer
   - a basic set of system utilities
-  - a primitive http[s] client
-  - a rich set of libraries
+  - a tiny shell
   - a package manager
   - a container

-Most of them need enhancements or their exposing functionality hasn't been used fully yet.
+  - a primitive http[s] client

-The sudo replacement requires libpam and the https functionality requires either openssl or libressl.
+The only requirenment is libc, except that the sudo replacement requires libpam and the https functionality requires either openssl or libressl.

 Unimplemented:
 For a standalone system:
   - init command